 Social Security Disability

 Social Security disability benefits are available to disabled workers who have a sufficient number of work credits, or quarters, in which they paid Social Security taxes.
 The disabling condition must have lasted, or be expected to last, at least 12 months, or to result in the worker's death.
 The SSA will not pay benefits to anyone making more than a Substantial Gainful Activity amount, also known as SGA.
-In 2010, that amount was $1,000 per month before taxes.
+In 2017, that amount was $1,170 per month before taxes or $1,950 for blinded veterans.

 Social Security Offsets